lmu-cmsi3520-fall2022/assignments/graph-db.md

 ### Technical/Operational Reading
 Direct technical assistance for the action items in this assignment can be found primarily in the [Neo4j](https://neo4j.com/docs/) documentation site.
 Documentation types range from initial [Getting Started](https://neo4j.com/docs/getting-started/current/) tutorial to a full-blown [Operations Manual](https://neo4j.com/docs/operations-manual/current/).

-Separate but similar are the [Neo4j Developer Guides](https://neo4j.com/developer/get-started/)—confusingly, these have overlapping content as the official docs but are distinct from them, and they have embedded videos if that suits your learning style better.
+Separate but similar are the [Neo4j Developer Guides](https://neo4j.com/developer/get-started/)—confusingly, these have overlapping content as the official docs but are distinct from them, and they have embedded videos if that suits your content consumption preference better.

 Neo4j shares MongoDB’s terminology choice of “drivers” as the name for libraries that allow general-purpose programs to communicate with a Neo4j server.
 [Multiple languages are supported](https://neo4j.com/developer/language-guides/) and for our [Netflix Prize graph database mini-stack case study](./netflix-prize-graph-example), examples are provided for [Python](https://neo4j.com/developer/python/) and [JavaScript](https://neo4j.com/developer/javascript/).
 If you choose to use [Java](https://neo4j.com/developer/java/), Neo4j also provides an [“OGM” library](https://neo4j.com/developer/neo4j-ogm/) (“Object Graph Mapper,” in the vein of “Object Relational Mapper”).